sheos-org/eos-bp-tools/README.md

 # eos-bp-tools
-Tools and scripts for BPs.
+Tools and scripts for EOS Block Producers.